dmachard/go-dnscollector/doc/configuration.md

     query-timeout: 10
 ```

-### Log filtering per domain or rcode
+### Log filtering

-The filtering feature can be used to ignore some queries or replies according to the qname or return code.
+The filtering feature can be used to ignore some queries or replies according to:
+- qname
+- return code
+- query ip

 This feature can be useful to increase logging performance..

 Options:
 - `drop-fqdn-file`: (string) path file to a fqdn drop list, domains list must be a full qualified domain name
 - `drop-domain-file`: (string) path file to domain drop list, domains list can be a partial domain name with regexp expression
+- `drop-queryip-file`: (string) path file to the query ip drop list
 - `drop-rcodes`: (list of string) rcode list, empty by default
 - `log-queries`: (boolean) forward received queries to configured loggers
 - `log-replies`: (boolean)  forward received replies to configured loggers